Priyanshukapoor28/Recipes-App-React-Native/README.md

 Khushi Mattu - Designed Category page and Navigation for that page

-Sudeekshaganguli - Done Linking of pages and Designed Search page
+Sudeeksha Ganguli - Done Linking of pages and Designed Search page